atomone-hub/genesis/README.md

 Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.

+The term "minimal" refers not to the totality of functionality offered by all the chains and shards hosted by ICS1.5, but rather the design of the root shard of the AtomOne hub and its core economics and business plan and its responsibilities; sometimes confusingly referred to as simply "the hub".
+A "minmal hub" should be understood in this context; so smart contract systems and VMs would not belong on the minimal hub, but they are exactly what ICS1.5 is meant to enable on AtomOne.

+The key goal is to always distinguish what is the necessary core owned by AtomOne, in order to enable all within reason that is not core.
+The hub's root shard, IBC, and ICS1.5 implementation should stay minimal and only perform what is specified in the Founding Documents, or amended to the living AtomOne Constitution.
+The business plan of the hub must be strictly limited to what is defined in these documents.
+All other functionality can be hosted on top of the ICS1.5 hosting layer.

+We also need to take care to be explicit about who or what governing body is responsible for which ICS1.5 shards or chains.
+The ones that are owned and governed by AtomOne itself are called "core shards" (since they shard the necessary functionality of AtomOne) while those hosted on behalf of others are called "consumer chains".
+AtomOne should not subsidize any ICS1.5 core shards that are not necessary to fulfill the specification of these documents.

+When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can provably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
+The spririt of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.

 #### Significance as a Political Base
 There are many of us Cosmonauts and of those users of Gaia that are aligned with the values, principles, original mission of the hub and the present